jrsquire1/Python_EDA/README.md

+# Python EDA
+This is a collection of python scripts exploring the basics of exploratory data analysis (EDA) with python along with ways to enhance efficiencies in python EDA, such as using Auto EDA libraries.

-# Auto EDA
+### Auto EDA with Python
-This is a collection of auto EDA libraries in Python and how to execute them along with their strengths and weaknesses.
+Under the AutoEDA script is a collection of auto EDA libraries in Python and how to execute them along with their strengths and weaknesses.

 The decision to use auto EDA depends on:
 - specific needs of the project